yaitec/langflow-streamlit/README.md

-# langflow-streamlit
+# Langflow-Streamlit

-`langflow-streamlit` is an API that facilitates communication between [Langflow](https://github.com/logspace-ai/langflow) and [Streamlit](https://streamlit.io/) applications.
-This library enables seamless integration of Langflow's advanced language processing capabilities with Streamlit's user-friendly interface, allowing developers to create interactive applications that leverage powerful language models.
+`langflow-streamlit` is a powerful API that bridges the gap between [Langflow](https://github.com/logspace-ai/langflow) and [Streamlit](https://streamlit.io/) applications.
+This library seamlessly integrates Langflow's advanced language processing capabilities with Streamlit's user-friendly interface, enabling developers to create interactive applications that harness the power of sophisticated language models.

+**Important:** To use this library effectively, you need to set up a Langflow Store Key.
+This key allows you to access and use flows and components from the Langflow Store.
+For more information on setting up your Langflow Store Key, please refer to the [Langflow documentation](https://docs.langflow.org/configuration-api-keys).

 ## Features

-- **Easy integration:** Quickly set up communication between Langflow and Streamlit with minimal configuration.
+- **Seamless Integration:** Effortlessly establish communication between Langflow and Streamlit with minimal configuration.
-- **Simple deployment:** Easily install and run the API with `pip` or `poetry`.
+- **Streamlined Deployment:** Quickly install and run the API using either `pip` or `poetry`.
-- **Flexible execution:** Run the full stack (Langflow + streamlit API) or just the Streamlit frontend with API backend.
+- **Flexible Execution Options:** Choose to run the full stack (Langflow + Streamlit API) or just the Streamlit backend with API.
+- **Langflow Store Integration:** Access and utilize pre-built flows and Streamlit components from the Langflow Store to enhance your applications.

 ## Requirements

 - Python 3.10 or higher
+- Langflow
+- Streamlit
 ## Installation

 ### Option 1: Install via pip